Mental Health & Suicide:

-• Anyone can call – concerned loved ones, someone in crisis, someone who just needs someone to talk to
+• Anyone can call: concerned loved ones, someone in crisis, someone who just needs a person to talk to

 • To learn more, or to chat online visit the official 988 website: 988lifeline.org

-• Learn more about the various resources and support groups available through NAMI NH
+• Locally, regionally, and online, many available through NAMI NH

-• Knowing how to talk to people we are concerned about
+• How to talk to people we are concerned about

 • Not talking about suicide is the problem!
 It’s uncomfortable but it is essential to save lives.
 When we don’t talk about mental health and suicide, we contribute to the stigma around these issues, and the isolation and shame of those at risk.